craigAU854/Group-2-phase-3-project/README.md

 ## GROUP 2 PROJECT ##

 ## Real Estate CLI ##
-Welcome to the Real Estate CLI project!
-This command-line interface (CLI) is designed to help a user to search for any listed property,see available listings all from the cli , providing a seamless and efficient way to access real estate information.
+Welcome to the Amana Realty Management System CLI project!
+This command-line interface (CLI) is designed to help a user to search for any listed property,see available listings all from the CLI, providing a seamless and efficient way to access real estate information.
 This README will guide you through the setup, features, and best practices employed in this project.

 ## Features
 1. A user is able to list a property.